-Boxcryptor comes integrated with a second product made by the same development team called Whispley that lets you share files with non-Boxcryptor users.
-Whispley creates links to files that can be distributed to others for browser access to files.
-Key Whispley features include passwords for links, expiry time limits and a one-time download toggle.
+Boxcryptor comes integrated with a second product made by the same development team called Whisply that lets you share files with non-Boxcryptor users.
+Whisply creates links to files that can be distributed to others for browser access to files.
+Key Whisply features include passwords for links, expiry time limits and a one-time download toggle.

 There are a few disadvantages to using Boxcryptor versus just going with a zero-knowledge cloud storage service like Cloudwards.net favorite Sync.com.
 The biggest is that any remote access to files will require you to download Boxcryptor on the device you’re using, which itself might present a security issue.
 Overall, though, we’re quite impressed with the Boxcryptor feature set, especially for the cost of service, which we’ll be breaking down next.

 There are three different types of paid subscriptions for Boxcryptor: one for personal use (Boxcryptor Personal) and two for business use (Boxcryptor Business and Boxcryptor Company).
 All three require at least one-year subscription.
 If you’re looking for a free encryption option, Boxcryptor has that, too.

 |Note:||No file name encryption||Requires at least five licenses.
 Has a cheaper three-year subscription option.|

 Two big limitations of Boxcryptor Free are that it can only be used for one cloud provider and two devices.
 Paid Boxcryptor plans, meanwhile, can be used to encrypt files for unlimited cloud providers and unlimited devices.